xinwuint/r/documents/ryder_deploy_v1.md

 ## Prepare contents

-1. Provide all videos/thumbnails, and also the menifest file to development team, they will integrate contents with code.
+1. Provide all videos/thumbnails, and also the manifest file to development team, they will integrate contents with code.
   **Note**:
   - An video could be bilingual as long as 2 physical files are provided;
-  - If secound language version is provided, the primary language version is **mandatory**.
+  - If second language version is provided, the primary language version is **mandatory**.

 2. Get publish folders from dev team.
 Usually they are at here: